• Skip to primary navigation

 Jump to Recipe

 If you’ve never heard of a Tri-Tip roast, it’s a cut of meat from the bottom of the sirloin that has a triangular shape.
-It is a beefy, lean cut but if cooked properly it will be tender and juicy.
-You may have to ask for it at your grocery store or local butchery.
+It is a beefy, lean cut, but it will be tender and juicy if cooked properly.
+You may have to ask for it at your grocery store or local butcher’s.

 Instant Pot Tri-Tip Roast Recipe Seasonings